 Overview and History

 Christian Democratic Appeal is a center to center-right Christian Democratic party (ideologically) that has participated in all but three governments since its foundation in 1977.
 It was founded as a merger of the Catholic People’s Party, which served in every government since 1918, and two smaller parties (the Anti-Revolutionary Party and the Christian Historical Union).
-Despite their (and their predecessors’) success in making it into the government, they are experiencing their worst electoral period since their founding, losing seats for three elections in a row (a total of 31 lost seats).
+Despite their (and their predecessors’) success in making it into the government, they experienced their worst electoral period since their founding, losing seats for three elections in a row (a total of 31 lost seats) between 2006 and 2012.
 They have frequently worked with both the Labour Party and the People’s Party for Freedom and Democracy (VVD) when forming governments.
 In 2012 they shifted from a mainly center-right platform to a “radical centrist” platform that we will discuss more in the policy section below.

 National Party Strength Ranking: 2nd

-The CDA is the second strongest party in the Netherlands heading into the election on March 15th.
+The CDA is the second strongest party in the Netherlands following the 2017 elections.
 Details on their control in specific areas are below.

 Prime Minister: The party’s last Prime Minister was Jan Peter Balkenende, who served from 2002 to 2010.

-House of Representatives: In 2012 the party received 8.5% of the vote and 13 out of the 150 seats in the House of Representatives.
-It finished in 5th place, its lowest placing ever.
-The election followed the dissolution of the coalition between the VVD, CDA, and Party for Freedom (PVV).
-It was only the third time since the foundation of the party that they were not part of the government.
+House of Representatives: In 2017 the party received 12.4% of the vote and 19 out of the 150 seats in the House of Representatives.
+It finished in 3rd place, slightly behind the right-wing populist Party for Freedom (PVV).
+This election showed that the worst might be over for them, though the future ahead may still be rocky.

 Senate: The CDA won 12 out of the 75 seats in the Senate in the 2015 Senate Election, finishing in 2nd place.
 Members are selected by the states, showing the CDA’s continued strength at the state level despite the poor national results in 2012.
 It also shows that the party may be recovering from their downturn.